sv-giampa/JauntyC/README.md

 The target, from the point of view of Software Engineering, is to write a parser according to its language specifics, and to modify it when the language specifics are changed or extended.
-More details over this process and other functionalities are described in the documentation and in the wiki.
+More details about this process and other functionalities are reported in the documentation and in the wiki.